Narrative Essay Topics

 • A time when you were very scared

-• A time when you did something you thought you couldn’t do
+• A time when you did something you thought you could not do

 • A time when you made someone else very happy

-Note: If you want to find out more about steps to writing narrative essays, here’s our guide for that: How to Write a Narrative Essay
+Note: If you want to find out more about steps to writing narrative essays, here’s our guide: How to Write a Narrative Essay

-Some things to keep in mind when choosing a topic for your middle school narrative essay include:
+Some things to keep in mind when choosing a topic for your middle school narrative essay:

 • The essay should be about an event or experience that was significant to you.

-• The essay should be able to be developed into a full-fledged story with a beginning, middle, and end.
+• The essay should develop into a full story with a beginning, middle, and end.

 • The essay should be engaging and interesting for the reader.